Also Known as: Selma Hortense Burke, Dr.Selma Burke

 - New York, New York

-Selma Burke, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0100404.
+Selma Burke in her studio, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0100404

-Selma Burke, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0100405.
+Selma Burke in her studio, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0100405

-Selma Burke, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0100403.
+Selma Burke in her studio, Peter A. Juley & Son Collection, Smithsonian American Art Museum J0100403

 "My mother was very proud of my achievements—she felt that I had delivered the Burkes from the cotton patch to the White House."
 Selma Burke, quoted in Hine, ed., Black Women in America: An Historical Encyclopedia, 1993

 Sculptor and educator who received national recognition for her relief portrait of Franklin Delano Roosevelt, which was the model for his image on the dime.
 Committed to teaching art to others, Burke established the Selma Burke Art School in New York City in 1946 and subsequently opened the Selma Burke Art Center in Pittsburgh, Pa.